ArcticZeroo/frozor-commands/README.md

 ##### canRun

 This method must be async (using the node 7.6+ keyword) and return a boolean indicating whether the command can be run.
-It is passed args (msg, bot, extra).
+It is passed args (msg, client, extra).
 You do not have to include this method, because by default it just reutrns true.

 In some cases, you may want to override canRun for all commands in your program.
 You can do so by overriding the prototype for canRun.